 Tearing down a home does not have to be a destructive process, nor does it have to be expensive.
 With some additional planning, clients can perform an environmentally friendly deconstruction and salvage the materials of a home for donation to charities such as Habitat for Humanity.

-Blu does not perform deconstructions, but there are many experts who do.
+Blu works closely with demolition experts.
 After factoring in the tax-benefits of donating your deconstructed materials, the net cost of deconstruction can be near zero.

 DEVELOPERS & REALTORS

 A great option for a streamlined sales process is to purchase a Blu home in conjunction with a site through one of our developer partners.
 These are typically small developers, and are committed to Blu’s vision of thoughtful design that respects and showcases the surrounding land.
 Please ask our sales consultant if there are any Blu home developer projects in your area.

 We partner with land agents to find clients land.
 Our well-defined building process and in-house land evaluation team means that Blu clients can move quickly through a land transaction.
 Land agents receive their customary commissions, and if they are a member of Blu’s referral program, they can be eligible for an incentive from Blu.